mesosphere/marathon/README.md

 For more information see `./mvm.sh --help`.

 **Note**: You will have to re-run the script if you wish to use Mesos after closing the shell.
+See `./mvm.sh --help` information on how to  permanently configure your shell for mvm to avoid this.

 #### Install Marathon